Home

 Rain-X won't help and should not be applied.

-The sealers already applied should be making the water bead up and prevent absorption, but that won't make one bit of difference with etching.
+The sealers already applied should be making the water bead up and prevent absorption and marble stains, but that won't make one bit of difference with etching.

 Etching occurs instantly upon contact.
 So, even water or other acidic substances beading up on the surface will etch the marble.